arekavandi/arekavandi.github.io/_pages/about.md

   - /about.html
 ---

-I am  currently a Research Fellow in AI-human Teams for Cybersecurity within the School of Computing and Information Systems at [The University of Melbourne](https://cis.unimelb.edu.au/).
-Prior to this role, I was a Postdoctoral Researcher at the Department of Computer Science and Software Engineering at [The University of Western Australia](https://www.uwa.edu.au/schools/physics-mathematics-computing/department-of-computer-science-and-software-engineering) from 2021 to 2023.
-My primary area of research centers around robust learning and estimation, encompassing experience in a variety of projects, including but not limited to developing Visual Positioning Systems, Small Object Detection, Suicide Prediction, and Diffusion Models.
+I am  currently a senior postdoctoral researcher at Wellcome Centre for Integrative Neuroimaging (WIN), at [The University of Oxford](https://www.win.ox.ac.uk/) working with a fantastic team of scientists on brain connectivity (cross scpecies, region to region) models using signal processing and AI.
+Prior to this role, I was a Research Fellow in AI-human Teams for Cybersecurity within the School of Computing and Information Systems at [The University of Melbourne](https://cis.unimelb.edu.au/) (Nov.
+2023 - March 2024) and a Postdoctoral Researcher at the Department of Computer Science and Software Engineering at [The University of Western Australia](https://www.uwa.edu.au/schools/physics-mathematics-computing/department-of-computer-science-and-software-engineering) (Sept.
+2021 - Oct.
+2024).
+My primary area of research centers around robust learning and estimation, encompassing experience in a variety of projects, including but not limited to developing Visual Positioning Systems, Small Object Detection, Brain Activity Detection, Suicide Prediction, and Diffusion Models.

 I had the opportunity to be a Visiting Researcher at Wellcome Centre for Integrative Neuroimaging, at [The University of Oxford](https://www.win.ox.ac.uk/), where I contributed to brain comparative analysis model for joint species analysis.
 I was also a Visiting Researcher at the School of Mathematics and Statistics at [The University of Melbourne](https://ms.unimelb.edu.au/), where I was involved in developing Statistical Signal Processing techniques for electronic systems.